-Balance in organ playing, Part I
+Balance In Organ Playing, Part I

 How an organist sits on the bench is balance.
-It's a too small word for a very great thing [See blog, What About Bench Position).
-If we can agree that balance lies at the very foundation of the physical control from which all technical precision develops, and that whatever is correct with respect to sitting at the organ ought to permit maximum balance in order of the body to function at its very best, then it follows that balance should be given special study from the very beginning.
+Balance is a too small word for a very great thing [See blog, What About Bench Position).
+If we can agree that balance lies at the very foundation of the physical control from which all technical precision develops, and that whatever is correct with respect to sitting at the organ ought to permit maximum balance in order of the body to function at its very best, then it follows that this should be given special study from the very beginning.
 The player simply cannot afford to permit his or her ideas about how to sit on the bench to be formulated by past successes in performing repertoire no matter how wonderful they may have been, any habits of playing that have become second nature over the years, or observations made of other players that he or she admires.

 Everything with organ playing is balance.